-The properties of IEMs represent one of the most crucial aspects affecting the performance of a RED unit [7]: the perm-selectivity (i.e. transport selective properties) of an IEM towards its counter-ion dramatically affects the process driving force [8], while the IEM electrical resistance may significantly reduce the producible power [9] as it often represents the highest contribution to the stack resistance [10].
+The properties of IEMs represent one of the most crucial aspects affecting the performance of a RED unit [7]: the perm-selectivity (i.e. transport selective property) of an IEM towards its counter-ion dramatically affects the process driving force [8], while the IEM electrical resistance may significantly reduce the producible power [9] as it often represents the highest contribution to the stack resistance [10].
+These two properties are affected by the swelling degree and the ion exchange capacity of the membrane, the first is a measure of the increase of the membrane volume in presence of a solution and the second represents the number of fixed charges per unit volume of dry membrane.

 RED has been traditionally studied as a viable way to exploit either naturally existing salinity gradients as river estuaries [11] or artificial gradients based on the use of industrial brines as those deriving from desalination plants [12] or saltworks [13].
 In both cases, almost all studies have focused on the use of aqueous solutions with sodium-chloride as the main (or only) solute.
-With this regard, IEMs have been progressively studied and developed in order to enhance their performance and capability to efficiently deal with this kind of solutions.
+IEMs have been progressively studied and developed in order to enhance their performance and capability to efficiently deal with this kind of solutions.

-As an alternative to its traditional application, very recently, RED has been studied as a viable way to convert low-grade waste heat into electrical power by taking advantage from a closed-loop configuration [1,14].
-The RED Heat Engine (REDHE) [15,16] is mainly composed of a RED unit and of a regeneration unit: the RED unit is devoted to converting the salinity gradient into electric power by mixing the two solutions at different concentration, while the regeneration unit makes use of unworthy thermal power to separate them and restore the initial salinity gradient.
-Note that the economic feasibility of the process is closely related to the use of a cheap thermal source as it occurs for industrial heat at temperatures below 100°C commonly considered as useless or even as a disposal cost (e.g. cooling tower).
-Of course, solar and geothermal heat may represent valid alternatives.
+As an alternative to its traditional application, very recently, RED has been studied as a viable way to convert low-grade waste heat into electrical power by taking advantage of a closed-loop configuration [1,14].
+The RED Heat Engine (REDHE) [15,16] is mainly composed of a RED stack and of a regeneration unit (Figure 1): the RED stack is devoted to converting the salinity gradient into electric power by mixing the two solutions at different concentration, while the regeneration unit makes use of unworthy thermal power (temperature lower than 100°C) to separate them and restore the initial salinity gradient.